Autocrit/Asus-ROG-STRIX-H370-I-GAMING-Hackintosh-Guide/README.md

 2. Launch CSM: *enabled* (seems to be necessary to get output from the Nvidia graphics card; otherwise, *disabled* works)

 ## Installing Clover
-Other chipsets might require just three EFI drivers: *AptioMemoryFix*, *HFSPlus* or *VBoxHfs-64* and *ApfsDriverLoader*.
+Other chipsets might require just three EFI drivers (assuming you're not using FileVault): *AptioMemoryFix*, *HFSPlus* or *VBoxHfs-64* and *ApfsDriverLoader*.
 H370 also needs *EmuVariableUefi-64* in order to have working sleep, restart and shutdown.

 If your macOS install is freezing/crashing at something like 2 minutes remaining you might not have installed *EmuVariableUefi-64*.